 I always use the window shrunk film in addition to the weather stripping tape and it blocks all drafts out.

-For a DIY version, you can tape bubble wrap to the inside of your windows.
+For a budget version, you can tape bubble wrap to the inside of your windows.
 The only downside with that is that you wouldn’t be able to see out of the windows all winter.
 It does work just as well though.

 With a Programmable Thermostat, you can lower the temperature in your house for the hours you are gone during the day and then warm things up when you are home.
 You can save a lot of money by being smart about not heating an empty house.